billobah/e-commerce_data_modeling_visualization/README.md

 ## 4. Defining the use case of the data

 To know what data to put into the tables of our data model, we need to know what the data is going to be used for.
-This part is usually done by having a conversation with the users of the data (analysts, managers, scientists, etc).
-Once we know what will be the most relevant data for our business use case, then we can create a data model for that required data.
+This part is usually done by having a conversation with the users of the Data Warehouse.
+Then we can create a data model for the required data.

-Let’s create a data model that supports the following analysis:
+We create a data model that supports the following analysis:

 * What places contributed the most/least to product sales?
 * Which seller sold the most/least products?
 * Best and worst performing products.
-* Date for everything.
+* Date for all orders.

 ## 5. Creating a star schema